His Eye Is on the Sparrow: Reception

+Impact

+Lauryn Hill and Tanya Blount's rendition of "His Eye Is on the Sparrow" is often recognized as one of the most recognizable interpretations of the hymn.
+Religious leader Bishop Michael Curry noted the Hill-Blount version of "His Eye Is on the Sparrow" for helping to make the hymn famous for modern audiences in his 2020 book Love Is the Way: Holding on to Hope in Troubling Times.
+In 2023, the Museum of the Moving Image referred to Hill's performance on "His Eye Is on the Sparrow" as one of the musical highlights of the 1990s.

+Jennifer Hudson performed "His Eye Is on the Sparrow" on her talk show in 2022, describing it as one of her favorite songs and linking it to the impact of Sister Act 2.
+Pop star Katy Perry cited Hill's performance of "His Eye Is on the Sparrow" as a major influence during her upbringing, stating in a 2008 Rolling Stone interview, "I was raised on 'Oh Happy Day' and 'His Eye Is on the Sparrow' and the Sister Act soundtracks — I was so down with Lauryn Hill in Sister Act 2."
+Their duet continues to influence new generations of singers.
+Artists such as Kelly Clarkson, Colbie Caillat, August Alsina, and Kamille have credited the performance as an early inspiration for pursuing careers in music.

 Whitney Houston version

 Whitney Houston recorded a version for the soundtrack of the 2012 remake of the 1976 musical film Sparkle.
 RCA Records released the song as the second single from the album on June 8, 2012, four months after Houston's death.
 This version is Houston's last original single, and second posthumous one.
 The song made its debut only one day after the premiere of "Celebrate".
 The song became Houston's second posthumous number one single on the Billboard charts, reaching the top spot on the Billboard Gospel Digital Song Sales chart in June 2012, preceded by her original recording of "I Look to You".